-3. The first three days of Navratri are devoted exclusively to the worship of Goddess Durga, when her energy and power are worshipped.
+3. The first three days of Navratri are devoted exclusively to the worship of Goddess Durga, when her energy and power are worshiped.
 Each day is dedicated to a different appearance of Durga, namely Kumari, Parvati and Kali.

 4. The fourth and sixth day is dedicated to Goddess Laxmi and the fifth to Goddess Saraswati known as Lalita Panchami.

 5. The seventh day is dedicated to Goddess Saraswati, while the Goddess of Art and Knowledge is worshipped on the eight day and a yagna is also performed.

 is performed, where nine young girls who have not yet reached the stage of puberty, are worshipped.
 These 9 girls are believed to symbolize the nine goddesses.
 These girls are offered delicious delicacies and new clothes to wear.

 8. In some northern parts of the country enjoyments like Dandiya and Garba are performed.

 9. The nine days are dedicated to different incarnations of Goddess Durga.
 People follow the custom of wearing the respective colors symbolizing the deity of the day.

 - On the first day Shailputri Devi is worshipped hence red clothes are worn. - The second day is dedicated to Brahmacharini Devi for which blue colored clothes are worn. - On the fourth day, Kushmanda Devi is worshipped where yellow color is worn. - Fifth day is in the honor of Skandamata Devi which demands the wearing of grey color. - Sixth day and is dedicated to Katyayani Devi where orange is the color.